Mental Health Benefits of Exercise

 • Stretching or yoga

-What’s most important is to find an activity that is enjoyable and we can consistently find the time to do at least three times a week for thirty minutes.
+What’s most valuable is to find an activity that is enjoyable and we can consistently find the time to do at least three times a week for thirty minutes.

 Once we incorporate a regular routine into our daily lives, we will begin to experience the many benefits of exercise on mental health.